top of page

 *How long are your wait times?

 We are able to begin stage 1 of the assessment process with immediate effect (usually within 24-48 hours of an initial telephone call to discuss your needs).
-Once all stage 1 information is returned and reviewed, should moving on to stage 2 of the assessment be clinically appropriate/something you wish to continue with, we would offer you our next available appointment slots to do this.
+Once all stage 1 information is returned and reviewed, should moving on to stage 2 of the assessment be clinically appropriate and something you wish to continue with, we would offer you our next available appointment slots to do this.
 We would discuss urgency with you and try to support an assessment occurring within a timeframe that meets yours/your child's needs.

 *What geographic areas do you cover?